mariadb-corporation/MaxScale/Documentation/Routers/SmartRouter.md

 ## Limitations

 * `LOAD DATA LOCAL INFILE` is not supported.
 * The performance data is not persisted.
-The measurements have to be performed anew after each startup.
+The measurements will be performed anew after each startup.

 ## Complete configuration example